Shop Samsung Smart Refrigerators & Fridge Efficient Choices

 Possible Causes:

-• Condenser Coils: Condenser coils that have dust build up may cause overheating and reduce cooling.
+• Condenser Coils: Condenser coils with dust buildup may cause overheating and reduce cooling.

-• Malfunctioning Compressor: A failing compressor cannot circulate refrigerant as it needs to.
+• Malfunctioning Compressor: Efficient compressors are essential for maintaining optimal performance in refrigerators and freezers.
+The compressor is a vital component that influences your refrigerator’s overall style and efficiency.
+A failing compressor cannot circulate refrigerant as it needs to.

-• Faulty Evaporator Fan: The fan that circulates air within the fridge itself may not be functioning.
+• Faulty Evaporator Fan: The fan circling air within the fridge may not function.

 How to Diagnose: